DerekCresswell/GameDesign11/2 Dice Game/3 Variables.md

 Variable declarations are made of three parts no matter the type :

 * First we need to [declare the type](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/value-types#initializing-value-types) as stated earlier.
 This is represented by the first part of the line.\
-For instance with the first line we wanted an integer value so we used `int` as the first word.
+For instance with the first line we wanted an integer value, so we used `int` as the first word.
 We can get the type name we want from the table at the top of this lesson under the "Declaration" column.\
 These declarations do require at least one space after them.

 * Next is the variable name.
 This is the name associated with our variable and how we will access them later in our code.\
 It comes after the type of variable with at least one space in between them.
 Variables name can include all letters, hyphens `-`, underscores `_`, and the dollar sign `$`.\
 You'll notice my variable names are written in [lowerCamelCase](https://whatis.techtarget.com/definition/lowerCamelCase).
-This is because Unity's prewritten variables use this format and it's nice to have everything match.
+This is because Unity's pre-written variables use this format and it's nice to have everything match.
 Keeps the code readable like we talked about in the [last lesson](./2%20CodeStructure.md).\
 Another rule to follow when making variable names is to make them descriptive, but don't make it redundant.
 Then later when you want to use your variable you will be able to tell what it does.\
 If you had a variable to store your bank account balance a good name could be `accountBalance`.
 A bad name would be `x` or `myCurrentBankAccountBalance`.